-- 1. If an Integrated xSeries[®] Adapter (IXA) is present on the system, shut it down using IBM i options. - 2.
-Ensure that all jobs are completed and end all applications. - 3.
-Ensure that the operating system is stopped.

-Attention: Failure to do so can result in the loss of data.

-4. If a Virtual I/O Server (VIOS) logical partition is running, ensure that all clients are shut down or that the clients have access to their devices using an alternate method.
+- 1. Ensure that all jobs are completed and end all applications. - 2.
+Ensure that the operating system is stopped. - Attention: Failure to do so can result in the loss of data. - 3.
+If a Virtual I/O Server (VIOS) logical partition is running, ensure that all clients are shut down or that the clients have access to their devices using an alternate method.

-The following procedure describes how to stop a system that is not managed by a Hardware Management Console (HMC).
+The following procedure describes how to stop a system that is not managed by the HMC or the SDMC.

 - 1. Log in to the system as a user with the authority to run the shutdown or pwrdwnsys (Power Down System) command. - 2.
-At the command line, enter one of the following commands: - If your system is running the AIX operating system, type shutdown. - If your system is running the Linux operating system, type shutdown -h now. - If your system is running the IBM i operating system, type PWRDWNSYS.
+At the command line, enter one of the following commands: - If your system is running the AIX operating system, type shutdown. - If your system is running the Linux operating system, type shutdown -h now. - If your system is running the operating system, type PWRDWNSYS.
 If your system is partitioned, use the PWRDWNSYS command to power down each of the secondary partitions.
 Then, use the PWRDWNSYS command to power down the primary partition.